 Following the Republic of Moldova declaration of independence in 1991, the country witnessed a revival of religious life.
-Four years later, this renewal of faith served as an impetus for Bishop of Chisinau to create Caritas Moldov to provide assistance to the poor and marginalized.
+Four years later, this renewal of faith served as an impetus for Bishop of Chisinau to create Caritas Moldov to provide assistance to the poor and marginalised.
 At present, the main categories of beneficiaries of Caritas Moldova are: homeless people, aged persons with insufficient means for survival, persons with disabilities, terminally ill patients or persons with severe illnesses, children and young people, vulnerable families and one-parent families, socially isolated people, victims of disasters and other vulnerable categories.
 As well as vocational schools, hospitals, kindergartens, prisons and other state social institution.
 Through its activities, the mission contributes to the poverty eradication and establishment of equitable social systems, promoting values of tolerance and Christian mercy.

 In 2004, Caritas Moldova revises its strategy against poverty by implementing a strategic pilot plan.
 Thus, beginning with January 2005 started the implementation of the first Strategic plan for 3 years (2005-2007) according to standards of Caritas Europa.
-The first plan is followed by the Strategic Plan 2008-2010 that aimed to achieve a number of goals such as assistance provided to groups of vulnerable persons and social reintegration of poor and marginalized people.
+The first plan is followed by the Strategic Plan 2008-2010 that aimed to achieve a number of goals such as assistance provided to groups of vulnerable persons and social reintegration of poor and marginalised people.

 Beside charitable projects and actions of solidarity with persons in need, Caritas Moldova intervenes also in natural disasters, offering help to people, but also to social institutions of the state.
 Caritas Moldova stood by those who confronted the consequences of summer drought 2007, but also victims of floods in July 2008.